Tarrytown, New York: Education

 Tarrytown is divided between two school districts: Union Free School District of the Tarrytowns and Irvington Union Free School District.
 The former school district also includes most of Sleepy Hollow.
-The Tarrytown school district supervises four separate K-8 schools, as well as Sleepy Hollow High School.
+The Tarrytown school district supervises five separate K-8 schools, John Paulding, Tappan Hill, W.L.
+Morse, Washington Irving Intermediate school, Sleepy Hollow Middle School, as well as Sleepy Hollow High School.
 A Roman Catholic elementary, the Transfiguration School (of the Roman Catholic Archdiocese of New York), was established in 1949 and is maintained by the local parish.

 Tarrytown is also home to the Hackley School, a private K–12 college preparatory.
 Situated on Castle Ridge, the school first opened in 1899.

-The Westchester Library System has its headquarters just outside Tarrytown in an unincorporated area of Greenburgh.